daronphang/programming-resources/caching/caching.md

 Caching is a technique used to improve the performance and efficiency of a system.
 It involves storing a copy of certain data in a temporary storage area (the cache) so that future requests for that data can be served faster.

+Scope of caching typically applies to local storage or a specific system.

 ## Performance indicators

 ### Cache ratio